top of page

 The limitations of the Mohs Hardness Scale

-Lastly, the scale can be somewhat subjective, as the ability to scratch another mineral may vary slightly depending on the specific sample and its condition.
-The scale is best used as a general guide rather than an absolute measure of hardness.
+Therefore, the Mohs hardness scale should be used along with other tests to understand a gemstone's durability.
+Lastly, the scale can be a bit subjective, as the ability to scratch another mineral can change depending on the specific sample and its condition.
+The scale is best used as a general guide rather than a strict measure of hardness.

 Mohs Hardness Scale vs other methods of gemstone hardness testing